William04A/pispeedtest/README.md

  - `netifaces` (Used for getting the adress of your network gateway)
- - `ping3` (Pinging your wifi network when performing initial tests) (all of the mentioned modules above can be installed using pip).
+ - `ping3` (Pinging your wifi network when performing initial tests)
+ - `tqdm` (For displaying progress bars in the cloudsaving setup program) (all of the mentioned modules above can be installed using pip).